koo5/koordinator2000/README.md

 # todo

-* continue sketching out the format of "statements"
+* continue sketching out the format of "participation statements"
 * make the coordinator fetch statements from known places, evaluate them, inform user of reached critical massess.

 * work out an "estimate" format.